 Since the passage of the CWA, FDEP has made tremendous progress statewide in identifying and addressing surface and ground water contamination.
 However, much more work remains to be done, especially in the face of Florida’s continued population growth.

 In cooperation with other agencies and stakeholders, FDEP continues to implement numerous programs and activities to continue its goal of protecting, managing, and restoring the state’s surface water quality, aquatic habitats, and aquatic life, as well as potable water supplies (see Chapter 11).
-It has also identified a number of ongoing and emerging issues of concern (see Chapter 3); FDEP’s current initiatives to address these issues include the following:
+It has also identified a number of environmental interests and initiatives (see Chapter 3); FDEP’s current initiatives to address these issues include the following:

 The development of numeric criteria to address the nutrient impairment of surface waters caused by a variety of sources, including septic tanks, higher fertilizer use, and the increased number of residential landscapes accompanying the state’s growing population;